Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### Train a model
 Train a machine-learned model on your own form type.
 The resulting model will be able to recognize values from the types of forms it was trained on.
 Provide a container SAS url to your Azure Storage Blob container where you're storing the training documents.
+If training files are within a subfolder in the container, use the [prefix][prefix_ref_docs] keyword argument to specify under which folder to train.

-See details on setting this up in the [service quickstart documentation][quickstart_training].
+More details on setting up a container and required file structure can be found in the [service quickstart documentation][quickstart_training].

 ```python
 from azure.ai.formrecognizer import FormTrainingClient